humpbackdev/humpback-docs/docs/get-started-with-humpback/creating-our-first-site.md

-# Generating our first project.
+# Creating our first project.

 ## Generating a site